 Enter Joseph Wilson, who was willing to put some teeth into their false claims.
 Wilson corroborated the Democrats' claim that Bush lied in his 2003 State of the Union address in saying, "The British government has learned that Saddam Hussein recently sought significant quantities of uranium from Africa."
 (Note that the Brits still stand by their statement.)

 Wilson feigned outrage, saying he had investigated the claim himself in Niger and determined it was baseless.
 But the Senate Intelligence Committee and the British Butler Report both concluded that Wilson's findings did more to substantiate, than debunk, the Saddam-Niger connection.
 The Senate Intelligence committee also found that Wilson lied in saying he had discredited certain forged documents, since those very documents weren't discovered until eight months after his trip to Niger.
 Finally, the Committee contradicted Wilson's claim that Cheney, rather than his wife, recommended him for the trip.

 From the beginning, Democrats have been trying to make this case into something they knew it was not: a smoking gun against the administration.
 At the outset of the prosecution, Sen. Harry Reid shamelessly said, "The Libby indictment provides a window into what this is really about: how the administration manufactured and manipulated intelligence in order to sell the war in Iraq and attempted to destroy those who dared to challenge its actions.
-As a result of its improper conduct, a cloud now hangs over this administration."
-(Reid and others said virtually the same thing after the verdict.)
+As a result of its improper conduct, a

 Special Prosecutor Patrick Fitzgerald also pushed the Democrats' conspiratorial lunacy, as evidenced by his bizarre and outrageously inflammatory statement to a D.C. jury in closing argument, "There is a cloud over the vice president."
 Sound familiar?